 The University of Michigan deeply values students and parents/family as essential partners in a wide range of health and wellness issues.

-From that perspective, this initiative:
+From that perspective, Parent-Family Communication Program:

 - Focuses on first-year students:

 - Because research shows that they are an at-risk population as they transition to college

 - Because of the health and safety risk inherent in alcohol and other drug (AOD) misuse

 - Contributes to the university's comprehensive approach to reduce AOD risk and harm -- see For more information

 - Aims to reduce first-year students' repeated alcohol-related incidents and interrupt possible patterns of misuse